Publish Date: 30-07-2024

 How to Deal with Uninsured or Underinsured Drivers

-So what you should do if the other driver doesn’t have car insurance?
-In fact, according to the Insurance Information Institute, 14 percent, or about one in seven drivers are uninsured.
+So what should you do if the other driver doesn’t have car insurance?
+According to the Insurance Information Institute, 14 percent, or about one in seven drivers are uninsured.
 However, this number varies depending on the state.
 In Michigan, for example, 19.6 percent of drivers don’t have an auto policy (2022).
 In this scenario, if you’re involved in an accident with an uninsured driver, how do you get insurance coverage for the damage?

 In cases where the other driver is uncooperative or difficult to track (hit-and-run case), your insurer and the police can assist in the investigation.
 Also, you can take legal advice from your auto accident attorney as well to know other compensation options.